JelindoGames/UnityVisualScriptingTutorials/Tutorials/4_ConnectingVisualScriptingWithC#.md

 <img alt="img1.png" height="300" src="../Images/4/img1.png"/>

-Click *Regenerate Nodes* to update your visual scripting nodes so they reflect your current C# code.
+Click the **Regenerate Nodes** button to update your visual scripting nodes so they reflect your current C# code.

 Then, return to the graph editor and the search "PrintScript" in the node creation menu again.
 This time, it should appear!